Fire Extinguisher Training Options in Perth

 Certification: Successful participants receive a certificate valid for a specified period.

-Schedule annual refresher training for all staff.
+her training for all staff.

 Inspect and maintain fire extinguishers monthly to ensure they are operational.